SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Related Work

-In speech, wav2vec~\citep{schneider2019wav2vec} leverages contrastive learning to produce contextual embeddings for audio input; vq-wav2vec~\citep{baevski2020vq} further learns to discretize audio input to enables more efficient MLM training with Transformer~\citep{vaswani2017attention}.
-Pre-trained speech models have been applied in automatic speech recognition~(ASR)~\citep{ling2020deep,chung2020generative} and phoneme recognition~\citep{song2020speech}.
+\paragraph{Self-supervised pre-training for speech} In speech, wav2vec~\citep{schneider2019wav2vec} leverages contrastive learning to produce contextual representations for audio input; vq-wav2vec~\citep{baevski2020vq} and wav2vec~2.0~\citep{baevski2020wav2vec} further propose to discretize the original continuous audio signals in order to enable more efficient MLM training with Transformer~\citep{vaswani2017attention}.
+Pre-trained speech models have been applied to ASR~\citep{ling2020deep,chung2020generative,baevski2020wav2vec}, phoneme recognition~\citep{song2020speech,liu2020non}, speech translation~\citep{nguyen2020investigating,chung2019towards}, and speech synthesis~\citep{chung2019semi}, to name a few.

 Nevertheless, an SLU model must incorporate both acoustic and language understanding capabilities to project speech signals to semantic outputs.
 Thus, a pre-trained model for SLU needs to address tasks beyond a single modality.